adslbarxatov/IOP/docs/index.md

 Policy Objects have no algorithms for collecting, accumulating or transferring of personal information.
 All data used by Policy Objects doesn’t leave the user device.

-### 6. Our products are open-source

-All code and source material, which has no special restrictions, is open to all uses, except for the depersonalization of the ideas and solutions presented in it.
-Therefore, all copies should include the reference to at least one of Laboratory’s communities.

-### 7. We welcome recommendations and bug reports
+### 6. We welcome interaction

-Comments, messages, advice and wishes of users allow the Laboratory to improve the solutions created and are the main way to improve them.
-Therefore, all Policy Objects provide communication channels with the Laboratory.

-### 8. We don’t leave our users

 All Policy Objects have developer support.
 All users can ask for help and support when using Policy Objects.
+On the other side, comments, messages, advice and wishes of users allow the Laboratory to improve the solutions created.
+They are the main way to improve them.
+Therefore, all Policy Objects provide communication channels with the Laboratory.

 &nbsp;